-Housing assistance, including transitional units and shelters are located across southern California and Orange County.
-Not only do they provide a place for someone to stay, but case managers and staff from many of the centers will help families locate a permanent home or apartment to live in.
-They can also provide assistance in apply for funds to pay security deposits, first months rent, and other costs.
-The county and non-profits do what they can to prevent evictions and prevent homelessness.
-Click here.
+Housing assistance, including transitional units and homeless shelters are located across southern California and Orange County.
+Not only do they provide a place for someone to stay, but case managers and staff from many of the centers will help families locate a permanent home or apartment to live in, even homes for people with bad credit.

-While the charity depends heavily on donations and volunteers, Lutheran Services will do its best to offer food, rental help, and shelter.
+- While the charity depends heavily on donations and volunteers, Lutheran Services will do its best to offer food, rental help, and shelter.
 Case management type services are available for people seeking a job or gaining stability.
 In some cases the agency may have referrals to more specialized services in Orange County such as motel vouchers or gasoline assistance.
 Click Lutheran Services Orange County.

 Financial assistance from Social Services - The County works with local non-profits to provide money to pay bills, rent, medicines, and other needs in an emergency.
 Some of the programs are also administered directly by the county government.
 So a combination of government and private funds are pooled together to help the less fortunate.
 Tens of thousands of low income, elderly, unemployed, and struggling Orange County residents receive some form of assistance every year.
 Read more Orange County emergency assistance.

 Locate funds to prevent an eviction and money for rent help.
 Various Orange County non-profs receive federal government funds to help city and county residents who are on the brink of losing their homes, housing, or apartments.
 The money is being provided on an annual basis from ESG grants or the government’s Homeless Prevention and Rapid Re-Housing Program.